-In line with the legacy agenda of the ALMA chair, His Excellency President Uhurru Kenyatta, South Africa has enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Elimination Scorecard, although it is not yet shared on the ALMA Scorecard Knowledge Hub.
-The country is also planning to launch and End Malaria and NTD Council and Fund in quarter 3 2021.
+In line with the legacy agenda of the ALMA chair, His Excellency President Uhurru Kenyatta, South Africa has enhanced the tracking and accountability mechanisms for malaria with the development of the Malaria Elimination Scorecard, although it is not yet shared on the ALMA Scorecard Hub.
+The country is also planning to launch and End Malaria and NTD Council and Fund.